 Across the U.S., there are more than 160,000 local, county, municipal, township, and special district governments, each with its own business license, permit, and tax registration demands.
 Meeting the challenges of business compliance can mean tracking down scores of deadlines and spending your valuable hours corresponding with any number of federal, state, and regional offices.

 The good news is CSC® can help.
 Our services can simplify your compliance efforts and streamline the entire license, permit, and tax registration process—from start to finish, and everything in between!

-Join us for this informative and free presentation to learn how organizations across all industries are getting and staying compliant with their business licenses through CSC.
-We’ll include a live demonstration of the CSC Portfolio Management System, and a brief overview of our business license research and filing services.
+Watch this recorded webinar to learn how organizations across all industries are getting and staying compliant with their business licenses through CSC.

 Anu: Hello everyone and welcome to today's webinar, "Get and Stay Compliant in Your Industry: Business License Compliance Made Easy."
 My name is Anu Shah and I will be your moderator.
 Joining us today is Brian Bartnicki.
 Since the inception of CSC Licensing Services, Brian has been at the forefront assisting customers with their industry-specific requirements, which range from research, portfolio management, and renewal services.
 And with that, let's welcome Brian.